se-schmitt/EntropyScaling.jl/docs/src/index.md

 Alternatively, custom EOS functions can be defined.
 Implementations of EOS models are *not* included in this package.

-Entropy scaling makes use of the fact that transport properies can be scaled such that the scaled transport property $Y^{\rm s}$ is a univariate function of the configurational (or residual) entropy $s_{\rm conf}$, i.e.
+Entropy scaling makes use of the fact that transport properties can be scaled such that the scaled transport property $Y^{\rm s}$ is a univariate function of the configurational (or residual) entropy $s_{\rm conf}$, i.e.
 $$Y^{\rm s} = Y^{\rm s}\left(s_{\rm conf}\right).$$